How to Get Into Medical School

-In order to find out whether medicine is the right course for you, you must gain work experience in some sort of medical environment and seize the opportunity to observe the way doctors communicate with patients and other staff.
+Another way to find out whether medicine is the right course for you is to gain work experience in some sort of medical environment, and seize the opportunity to observe the way doctors communicate with patients and other staff.
 Work experience in a medical setting is also a requirement for your medical school application.

 Work experience in a hospital gives you the opportunity to see medicine practiced in its classical form.
 You will see all grades of doctors working as a team, as well as the way they interact with other professions.
-Work experience in a clinic or at a general practitioner’s is also potentially useful, as you can certainly observe appropriate methods of medical communication.
-However, it offers little in the way of multidisciplinary teamwork experience.
+Work experience in a clinic or at a general practitioner’s office is also potentially useful, as you'll be able to observe appropriate methods of medical communication.
+However, it offers little in the way of demonstrating multidisciplinary teamwork experience.

 Apart from working in a medical institution, it is also advisable to take the time to speak to somebody in the medical profession, and get their views on what their career has meant for them.

 If your application is strong enough, you will be invited for an interview.
 Well done!
-This is a strong indication that the institution you have applied for likes your application, and that you have a good chance of winning a place if you perform well in your interview.
+This is a strong indication that the medical school you have applied for likes your application, and that you have a good chance of winning a place if you perform well in your interview.
 The medical school interview is the last step before you find out whether you can study medicine.

 On the day of the interview arrive early.
-DO NOT be late.
+Do not be late.
 Aim to arrive at least 30-40 minutes early and make plenty of allowance for horrible traffic, delayed flights, non-running trains and losing your way.
 Make sure you get a good night’s sleep and eat a good breakfast.
 Maintain your energy levels and enthusiasm on the day.

 In the interview itself, you should be aware of your posture.
 Don’t slouch, or lean too far forwards.
 Remember that you never get a second chance to make a first impression, so pick your clothing carefully.
 Men should wear a suit - preferably a dark one - and a tie..
 Make sure any facial hair is well groomed, your hair is neat, and your shirt is ironed properly.
 Women should dress smartly as well.
 This means no low-cut tops, short skirts or very high heels!
 You will not be criticized on the day of the interview, but being dressed inappropriately may cost you your place.

-In the interview you need to be positive.
+In the interview, you need to be positive.
 Make sure you come across as a positive person.
 You should project your voice well.
 Make eye contact with whoever you are speaking to, and do not look away when you’re asked a personal or difficult question.
 Answer your questions with confidence.
 Do not mumble or shout.
 Smile after each answer.

 - Being a doctor is a serious commitment and highly demanding.
 The first challenge for every doctor-to-be is the application process.
 Before you apply, you should decide if medicine is what you really want to do.